 A regional map suite was created by PCRL using the region's pre-existing well information in combination with rock samples to examine the ability of the zones to accommodate large volumes of produced water.
 The maps also give a high/medium/low favourability ranking for each potential aquifer or zone, where high favourability indicates areas with good aquifer characteristics and capacity with little or no risks arising from development of potential nearby shale gas reservoirs.
 On the other hand, a low favourability ranking for a target aquifer indicates poor aquifer characteristics and/or significant risks of impacts from existing or potential shale gas development.

 In early 2015, Geoscience BC engaged Canadian Discovery Ltd. to perform step two of the DAFD project.
-This will involve a focused assessment of aquifer hydrogeology, including projections of the capacity of the aquifers to accept produced fluids.
+This involved a focused assessment of aquifer hydrogeology, including projections of the capacity of the aquifers to accept produced fluids.